 Create your own personalized New Moon ritual to make positive changes in your life and connect with yourself on a deeper level.

-A New Moon ritual is a great way to check in with yourself and take stock of what changes you’d like to make.
-The practice of doing a New Moon ritual every month over the long term will bring new perspectives, progress, and manifestations into your life.
+A New Moon is a great time to check in with yourself and take stock of what changes you’d like to make.
+The practice of doing a New Moon ritual every month over the long term can bring new perspectives, progress, and manifestations into your life.

 Why create a new moon ritual?

-Think about the New Moon in the dark sky (find out the exact date and time of the New Moon here)— the moon isn’t visible at this stage.
+Think about the New Moon in the dark sky (find out the exact date and time of the New Moon here) — the moon is exactly aligned with the sun and isn’t visible in the sky.
 This is our cosmic blank slate for the cycle.
 From today, the moon will begin to grow in steady increments until it’s completely full, then wane back down again to dark, then new again.

-The moon is our guide in helping us expand throughout the month.
+The moon is our guide in helping us expand and go inward in a reliable rhythm.
 Whenever you see it or think about it, you’re reminded to check back in with yourself, your intuition, and your intention.

 The key to creating your own ritual is to find something that feels both special and comfortable for you.
-If you’re doing something that doesn’t feel genuine to you or scrolling through your phone and reading instructions for half the time, it can take you out of the moment, so trusting your intincts is the way to go.
-You’re aiming to create a magical space, but one that feels unique to you.
+If you’re doing something that doesn’t feel genuine or you find yourself scrolling through your phone to read instructions for half the time, it can take you out of the moment — so trust your instincts and do what feels natural.
+You’re aiming to create a magical space, but one that feels in your wheelhouse.

 Balance it out

-Earth can be a plant, leaf, flower, salt, crystals or rocks.
+Earth can be a plant, leaf, flower, salt, crystals, or stones.